moazzam-hameed-paracha/fe-challenge/README.md

   - The layout (`src/app/[locale]/layout.tsx`) loads the correct locale, provides translations, and wraps the app in a theme provider.
 - **Theme:** Light/dark mode via `ThemeProvider`.
 - **Error Handling:** Custom error and not-found pages in `src/app/[locale]/error.tsx` and `not-found.tsx`.

 ---

+## State Management

+This project uses the React Context API for state management, especially for sharing live API state and logic in the AI audio player and related components.

+- The Google reference implementation for the Gemini/GPT audio client already used Context, so reusing and extending that code was the most efficient and robust approach.
+- For a single-page application (SPA) with mostly local and feature-specific state, Context is lightweight, easy to reason about, and avoids unnecessary boilerplate.
+- Solutions like Redux or Zustand are more suitable for large-scale, multi-page apps with deeply nested or cross-cutting state.
+For this project, they would add complexity without clear benefit.
+- Context is fully compatible with React Server Components and the Next.js App Router.

+**Summary:** Context API is a perfect fit for this SPA, and reusing the Google implementation ensures reliability and maintainability.

+---